alfonsrv/impf-botpy/docs/INSTALL.md

 Alternatively, you can download the executable here manually `https://sites.google.com/a/chromium.org/chromedriver/downloads` See the Selenium installation for Windows for more details regarding which version to pick.

+Move the `chromedriver` from the zip-archive to `/usr/local/bin` and then run `export PATH=$PATH:/usr/local/bin` for good measure in Terminal.

 ### Python Installation

 Open `Terminal` and type